 The proposition has immediate implications for program design.
 An effective documentation requirement is one for which compliance costs are low, but which significantly raises the real or perceived risk of engaging in fraud.
-If a documentation requirement is effective in this sense, then the composition of the bunchers will be quite different from that of the overall population of firms: bunchers will consist of a disproportionate number of fraudulent firms.
-If a documentation requirement is ineffective, on the other hand, then the composition of the bunchers will mirror that of the overall population.
+If a documentation requirement is effective in this sense, then the fraudulent firms are more likely to bunch than the legitimate firms.
 For this reason, empirical analyses which can detect bunching and elucidate the composition of bunchers may be highly revealing about the efficacy of a documentation requirement.
 We investigate these in more detail in the next section.